agopwns/TIL/English Diary/190423 - I worked overtime today.md

 Today is rainy day. work hard. not bad.

 I worked hard at the company.
-Because, the person who quit the company was late in handing over the company.
+Because the person who quit the job left lots of stuck  should be done immediately.
 I know It's suck.
 But What can i say?
 If I have to do this.. better do it quickly!